ChapelR/simple-inventory/docs/README.md

 - Item descriptions (as dialogs).
 - Item names.
 You can provide items with both names and IDs, using the ID in code while the name will be used for displaying it in the game.
 - Item and inventory tags.
 You can add tags to items and inventories as metadata.
 - Item stacking.
-Multiple items in an inventory can now *stack* meaning they'll take up one visual "slot" in the inventory, but will have a counter showing how many are present.
+Duplicate items in an inventory can now *stack* meaning they'll take up one visual "slot" in the inventory, but will have a counter showing how many are present.
-- More robust and complete built-in UI options and components.
+- More robust built-in UI options and components.
 - A cleaned up, mostly simplified API and code structure.

 Most new features are optional; you don't have to define items, for example.
 With the exception of stacking, it's possible to use this inventory in almost exactly the same way as v2.